karlblum/denon/README.md

 # Denon web API

-This is CLI and web API for my Denon receiver.
+This is a API for my Denon receiver.

+# Running the server
+- Forever NPM package should be used in linux
+- start.vbs should be added to Startup folder in Windows